Support alcohol-free pregnancy

 The more we share this important message the greater the impact.
 Your support in reaching our communities is important and we ask that you help to share this campaign across your social networks.

-If you’re working in the community with whānau, who are or might be hapū (pregnant), you can use the downloadable social media assets and key messages below to share how important it is to keep pregnancy alcohol-free.
+If you’re working in the community with whānau, who are or might be hapū (pregnant), you can use the downloadable assets linked below to share how important it is to support alcohol-free pregnancy.

 Brought to you by